General Terms and Conditions

-The Agreement shall be governed by United States law (state of Florida).
+The Agreement shall be governed by the laws of Iceland.

-Insofar as these General Terms and Conditions or rules of mandatory law do not prescribe otherwise, all disputes that might arise as a result of the Agreement shall be brought before the competent United States court.
+Insofar as these General Terms and Conditions or rules of mandatory law do not prescribe otherwise, all disputes that might arise as a result of the Agreement shall be brought before the competent Iceland court.